In recent years, there has been a dramatic increase in the number of fraud cases.

 Image Source: CFR

-In 2008, Chinese companies sought to cut costs by watering down milk.
+In 2008, some Chinese companies tried to cut costs by watering down milk.

-Those who consumed the altered milk experienced an array of kidney problems, with an estimated 300,000 children falling ill and at least six losing their lives.
+Consumers later suffered kidney problems, with around 300,000 children falling ill and at least six losing their lives.

-The problem spread across multiple countries, with companies such as Cadbury and Nestle needing to recall their products after discovering their products were affected.
+The issue spread to numerous countries, forcing companies such as Cadbury and Nestle to recall products that were affected.

 The Horse Meat Scandal